chfeder/turbulence_generator/README.md

-# Turbulence Generator #
+# TurbGen - Turbulence Generator #

 This tool generates a time sequence of random Fourier modes via an Ornstein-Uhlenbeck (OU) process, used to drive turbulence in hydrodynamical simulation codes.
 It can also generate single turbulent realisations.

-Turbulence driving based on this method is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO, QUOKKA.
+Turbulence driving based on this method is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO.

 Main files: